Wordle Assistant

 ```

-That prints a link like:
+This prints a link like:

 https://wordle.example.com/register?code=XXXX-XXXX-XXXX